Elsa Fornero

-Elsa Fornero (born 7 May 1948) is an Italian economist, university lecturer, and politician who served as Minister of Labour, Social Policies, and Gender Equality in the Monti Cabinet from November 2011 to April 2013.
+Elsa Fornero (born 7 May 1948) is an Italian economist, university lecturer, and politician who served as Minister of Labour and Social Policies in the Monti Cabinet from November 2011 to April 2013.

-Biography
+Early life and education

-Fornero was born in San Carlo Canavese on 7 May 1948.
-Prior to becoming minister, Fornero was professor of Political Economics at the School of Management and Economics of the University of Turin starting in 2000.
+Fornero was born in San Carlo Canavese, in the province of Turin, Piedmont, on 7 May 1948.
+Prior to becoming minister, she was professor of Political Economics at the School of Management and Economics of the University of Turin starting in 2000.
 She taught macroeconomics and the economics of savings, social security, and pension funds.
 Her scientific research focused on public and private social security systems, social security reforms, aging populations, retirement choices, family savings, and life insurance.

+Academic career
-She is a member of the doctoral board in Economic Sciences of the University of Turin as well as the doctoral board in Social Protection Policy at the Maastricht Graduate School of Governance (Maastricht University); she is a member of the evaluation unit for social security expenditure established at the Ministry of Labour and Social Policies; member of the scientific committee of the Observatoire de l'Epargne Européenne (Paris); member of the editorial board of the Rivista Italiana degli Economisti; and columnist for the economic and financial newspaper Il Sole 24 Ore.

-From 1993 to 1998, she was councillor to the Municipality of Turin during the tenure of center-left mayor Valentino Castellani.
-In 2001, she received (together with Ignazio Musu) the Saint Vincent prize for economics and in 2003, together with Olivia Mitchell, she was granted the INA-Accademia dei Lincei award for studies in insurance matters.
+Fornero is a member of the doctoral board in economic sciences of the University of Turin as well as the doctoral board in social protection policy at the Maastricht Graduate School of Governance (Maastricht University).
+She is also a member of the evaluation unit for social security expenditure established at the Ministry of Labour and Social Policies, member of the scientific committee of the Observatoire de l'Epargne Européenne (Paris), member of the editorial board of the Rivista Italiana degli Economisti, and columnist for the economic and financial newspaper Il Sole 24 Ore.
+From 1993 to 1998, she was councillor to the municipality of Turin during the tenure of centre-left mayor Valentino Castellani.
+In 2001, she received (together with Ignazio Musu) the Saint Vincent Prize for economics.
+In 2003, together with Olivia Mitchell, she was granted the INA-Accademia dei Lincei award for studies in insurance matters.
+She also served as the Minister of Labour, Social Policies, and Equal Opportunities in Italy from 2011 until 2013.

-Fornero served as the Minister of Labour, Social Policies, and Equal Opportunities in Italy from 2011 until 2013.
-She was vice president of the Supervisory Board of Intesa Sanpaolo (2010-2011), vice president of the Compagnia di San Paolo (2008-2010), member of the board of directors of the Italian Society of Economists (2005-2007), member of the scientific committee of the General Confederation of Italian Industry (2005-2006), member of the commission of expert evaluators at the World Bank (2003-2004), member of the expert commission of the task force on "Portability of Pension Rights and Taxation of Pension Schemes in the EU" established at the CEPS (Centre for European Policy Studies) (2001-2003), member of the Ministerial Commission of Independent Experts for Social Security Verification (2001), member of the Mefop Scientific Committee (2000-2003), and non-executive independent director of Buzzi Unicem from 2008 to November 2011.
-She is currently member of the Advisory Group of New Pact for Europe.
+Fornero was vice president of the Supervisory Board of Intesa Sanpaolo (2010–2011), vice president of the Compagnia di San Paolo (2008–2010), member of the board of directors of the Italian Society of Economists (2005–2007), member of the scientific committee of the General Confederation of Italian Industry (2005—2006), member of the commission of expert evaluators at the World Bank (2003—2004), member of the expert commission of the task force on "Portability of Pension Rights and Taxation of Pension Schemes in the EU" established at the CEPS (Centre for European Policy Studies) (2001–2003), member of the Ministerial Commission of Independent Experts for Social Security Verification (2001), member of the Mefop Scientific Committee (2000–2003), and non-executive independent director of Buzzi Unicem from 2008 to November 2011.
+She is a member of the Advisory Group of New Pact for Europe.

-In 2013, she received the Ezio Tarantelli Prize for "Best Economic Idea of the Year".
-The prize was awarded to her for having created ASPI (social employment insurance), a new social safety net which was introduced through the labour market reform that bears her name.
+In 2013, Fornero received the Ezio Tarantelli Prize for "Best Economic Idea of the Year".
+The prize was awarded to her for having created ASPI (social employment insurance), a new social safety net that was introduced through the labour market reform that bears her name.
 In 2014, she joined the board of directors of the Centrale del Latte di Torino as an independent director.
 She held the position until 31 December 2016.